 The 10 most scenic self-guided walking holidays in England

-Blessed with ancient woodlands, rolling meadows, mystical moorlands and a rugged coastline, England’s stunning and varied landscape offers excellent walking opportunities.
+Blessed with ancient woodlands, rolling meadows and a rugged coastline, England’s stunning and varied landscapes offer excellent walking opportunities

 10. Cleveland Way – 175km (109 miles)

 If you love stunning coastlines and moorlands covered in heather, Cleveland Way is the ideal route for you.
-Starting from the ancient town of Helmsley, the route leads west then skirts the rugged and atmospheric North York Moors National Park.
-At Saltburn, the route meets the coast, then heads south along dramatic cliff-tops to end on the seafront at Filey.
-Most people finish walking this route in eight days, though you may choose to stay longer in Whitby, a charming seaside town with a beautiful abbey and winding cobbled streets.
-You can easily see why Bram Stoker found some of his inspiration for ‘Dracula’ here.
-If you’re a history buff with a passion for haunting ruins, then a visit to Rievaulx Abbey near Halmsley is a must.
+Starting from the ancient town of Helmsley in North Yorkshire, the route leads west then skirts the rugged and atmospheric North York Moors National Park.
+At Saltburn, the route meets the coast, before heading south along the dramatic cliff-tops to end on the seafront at Filey Brigg.

 9. The Ridgeway – 140km (87 miles)